-Our top pick overall is the Acoustic Research Hatteras ($219), which combines quality audio and an attractive design for a good price.
-If you're on a budget, the Yamaha NS-AW390 delivers excellent sound for under $100.
-And if you're looking for some music poolside, there's Monster's upcoming Blaster Battleship ($599), which is a floating, remote-controlled party in the making.
+Our top pick overall is the Yamaha NS-AW390 ($119), which combines quality audio and an attractive design for a good price.
+If you're on a budget, the Acoustic Research Pasadena ($80) delivers excellent sound for under $100.
+And if you're looking for some music poolside, there's Fugoo's Style-S speaker which is water, dust and shockproof, is a rugged party in a box.
 But there are plenty of great options out there — ranging from wireless Bluetooth setups, to speakers mounted up high, to units that can blend seamlessly into your garden — so make sure you select the one that's right for you.

 How We Tested

 For this comparison, we set a price limit of $500.
 We tested 14 outdoor speakers from 13 manufacturers, using a wide range of music to keep an emphasis on how bass and treble came through.
 Single-unit speakers were placed at floor level.
 Speakers in pairs were tested from a height of 7 feet and were placed 8 feet apart.
 The overall design, quality of materials, ease of installation and price all varied considerably from speaker to speaker and factored heavily into the final ratings.

 And now that more streaming music services are offering high-resolution resolution audio, be sure to read our audio codec FAQ for everything you need to know about FLAC files, MP3s and everything in between.

 Yamaha NS-AW390: Best Overall

 These Yamaha speakers get all of the points (at least in comparison to other wired models) for going against the grain, almost universally to their benefit.
 But where these midsize models really stand out is in their superior sound quality, especially considering that you can get a pair for under $100.